psi4/psi4/doc/sphinxman/source/scf.rst

    @UHF iter  12:  -149.62730738624032   -8.69250e-10   7.06690e-07 DIIS

-The first set of iterations are from the DF portion of the computation, the second set use the exact (but much slower) PK algorithm.
+The first set of iterations are from the DF portion of the computation, the second set uses the exact (but much slower) Direct algorithm.
 Within the DF portion of the computation, the zeroth-iteration uses a non-idempotent density matrix obtained from the SAD guess, so the energy is unphysically low.
 However, the first true iteration is quite close to the final DF energy, highlighting the